 - Alcohol and drug testing must be performed post-accident if there is reasonable suspicion of inappropriate use and as a follow-up for drivers who have had problems in the past.
 They are also performed at random.

 - Extensive rules regulate the parts needed for the motor carrier to be considered safe including specific reflective devices, lighting mechanisms, method of battery installation, etc.

 - Physical qualifications apply to the drivers.
 They can be disqualified by high blood pressure, respiratory difficulties, sleep apnea and other disorders.

 Clearly, the regulations governing Commercial Driver’s Licenses are complex.
 There are many ways in which the company, truck manufacturer or driver and his/her supervisors can be negligent.
 Personal injury lawyer, Herman & Wells, holds a B.S. in Occupational Safety and Health alongside over a decade of experience handling these claims in the St. Petersburg Tampa Clearwater Metro Area.
 This leads to extensive knowledge of safety regulations and the role insurance companies play in these types of claims.
 It is crucial that you consider these kinds of credentials when hiring an attorney to handle your trucking injury claim.

 What else do you need to know about truck accidents?

-Statutes of limitation may apply and can vary by state, so it is best to talk with a qualified attorney soon after an injury to determine if you have a valid claim.
-Contact Florida trucking accident lawyer Herman & Wells today for a free consultation.
+Statutes of limitation may apply and can vary by state, so it is best to talk with a qualified personal injury attorney soon after an injury to determine if you have a valid claim.
+Herman & Wells has attorneys that are highly experienced in advocating for truck accident injury claims and we offer a free initial consultation.